rbanffy/unpepefy/README.md

 This extension removes frogs (🐸), glasses of milk (🥛) and "OK" hand signs (👌) from your timeline, replacing them with an emoji that more properly reflects the people who use them.
-It also provides a pop-up with data gathered from a Naziscore (https://github.com/rbanffy/naziscore) back-end offering a score based on an analisys of that profile's information, tweets, retweets and other behavior.
+Version 2 also provides a pop-up with data gathered from a Naziscore (https://github.com/rbanffy/naziscore) back-end offering a score based on an analisys of that profile's information, tweets, retweets and other behavior.
 This functionality works by sending the profile information